Whiplash pain from car accidents

 Whiplash and Headaches

 An estimated 66% to 70% of those suffering from whiplash complain of headaches.
 The pain may be on one side or both, on- again/-off again or constant, in one location or more diffuse.
 These headaches, like neck pain, are often the result of tightened, tensed muscles trying to keep the head stable and are often felt behind the eyes.
 While pain radiating down the back of the neck into the shoulder blade area, also may be the result of tense muscles.
-Muscle tears often are described as burning, prickling, or tingling pain.
-More severe disc damage may cause sharp pain with certain movements which are relieved in certain positions.
+Burning, prickling, or tingling pain often describe the sensation of muscle tears .
+More severe disc damage may cause sharp pain with certain movements which may feel better in certain positions.

 If you experience any of these symptoms, you may have a whiplash injury that, if left untreated, can cause far more serious problems months or years later.
 Therefore contact us today to schedule an evaluation for your whiplash injury.